 Note: In order to check the number of license points, please refer to the License in the device.

 The second container is the Networks—a peripheral communication center of the device.
-This container includes components that manage external communications of the device, for example, the LocalIO, which manages physical inputs and outputs of the device, or the BACnet, which manages the exchange of data with the BACnet network (as well as the Modbus over a serial port).
+This container includes components that manage external communications of the device, for example, the LocalIO, which manages physical inputs and outputs of the device, the BACnet or Modbus, which manage the exchange of data with the BACnet or Modbus network.
 The Networks container includes components that allow the device to transfer the HVAC automation data needed for the device to communicate externally.
 These components cover the fundamental layer of HVAC data transmission and are crucial for the device to be able to properly exchange information.
 The network point class components are located in the Networks container; both data transmission from the network points and controlling them in the application is achieved by the Reference linking, which is a linking method recommended over linking input and output slots directly, as the standard linking method misses the advantage of transferring the status info.